Emanuel Vogel Gerhart: Pastorship and professorship

 Gerhart began his ministry work during his studies at seminary and was approved by the Synod of the Reformed Church to minister in Reading, Pennsylvania.
 In 1849, Gerhart worked with the First Reformed Church in Cincinnati, Ohio.
 There he ministered to German immigrants and later traveled various states including Kentucky, Indiana, and Wisconsin to form new congregations.
 Starting in 1843, Gerhart would become an elected representative to the various church Synods and the General Synod in Baltimore.

-He acted as president of Heidelberg College in 1851, after which he became professor of theology in the Theological Seminary of Tiffin, Ohio, whence he was called to the presidency of Franklin and Marshall College in 1855, where he held the title as Professor of Mental and Moral Philosophy.
+He served as president of Heidelberg College in 1851, after which he became professor of theology in the Theological Seminary of Tiffin, Ohio, whence he was called to the presidency of Franklin and Marshall College in 1855, where he held the title as Professor of Mental and Moral Philosophy.
 As president, Gerhart campaigned for the college to decrease debts and increase the student body and lead the college during the time of the Civil War.
 In 1868, he was appointed professor of Systematic Theology at Mercersburg Theological Seminary, today called Lancaster Theological Seminary in Lancaster, Pennsylvania.
 He would continue there as president and professor for the rest of his life.
 Gerhart was also the editor of the Mercerbsburg Review journal for several years.

 During his time as professor and president, Gerhart delivered several speeches.
 He was known to be very gregarious and articulate in speech.
 According to the Alumni Association of Franklin and Marshall, "his unruffled manner, his deliberateness of speech and the logical cast of his mind always came into service."
 He was said to have displayed a particular "energy and endurance" and had a strong and engaging presence at college events and games.